baffou/PhaseLAB_doc/docs/source/classes/Interfero/methods/crossTalkCorrection.rst

     |hr|

-    If only one output ``obj`` is specified, then the output consist of a 2-column array of |Interfero| objects, one column for each color.
+    If only one output ``obj`` is specified, then the output consists of a 2-column array of |Interfero| objects, one column for each color.

     |hr|